flare-foundation/attestation-client/docs/installation/general-installation.md

 ```
 ./scripts/install.sh
 ```

----
-Detailed information about installation and dependencies are [here](./installation-details.md)

 ## Update configuration
 Once Attestation Suite is installed you can change configuration files and run next script.